rcrowley/talk-extending-puppet/slides.md

 # Properties

-* No guarantees on order.
+* No explicit, documented<br />guarantees on order.
 * Hard to work with in procedural code.